infiniflow/infinity/docs/benchmark.md

 ## Download the Benchmark datasets

-To obtain the benchmark files, you have the option to download them using the wget command.
+To obtain the benchmark datasets, you have the option to download them using the wget command.

 ```sh
 #download sift benchmark